-The SHIAC committee has one chairman, three vice-chairmen and a number of members.
-Members include experts, scholars and senior practitioners in the field of law and various industries.
+The SHIAC committee has one chairman, three vice chairs and several members, who include experts, scholars and senior practitioners in the field of law and various industries.

 SHIAC provides professional secretarial services.
 Currently, there are 24 case managers, all of whom graduated from prestigious domestic and foreign universities.
-The average work experience is 6.9 years.
-About 80% of the case managers have graduate degrees, and 48% studied overseas.
+The average length of prior work experience is eight years.
+About 88% of the case managers have graduate degrees, and 50% studied overseas.
 The arbitration can be administered bilingually.